raranguren/p9_Mediscreen/README.md

   - api-patient uses mysql in a container named "db"
   - api-notes looks for MongoDB in a container named "mongo"

-The databases can be filled with test data using CURL commands (see examples in [data-setup/data.sh](data-setup/data.sh)).
+The databases can be filled CURL commands (see examples in folder data-setup).

 ## Deployment